The Home Education Initiative – Community Feedback & Support

 soo scroll to the bottom of this page to find the register your interest form, or keep reading if you want to know more

-The Home Education Initiative CIC is a non-profit organisation created by home educators, for home educators.
+The Home Education Initiative CIC is a non-profit ASSET LOCKED, volunteer run organisation created by home educators, for home educators.
 Importantly we are not a government organisation, We fully support home educators’ right to autonomy over their educational journey and respect the choice of those who prefer not to register with their local authority.
 In the UK, parents are not legally required to inform the local authority if they choose to home educate, unless their child is already enrolled in a school.

 FAQ’s